mathewgomas-alfred/mathewgomas.io/user_manual/selections.rst

 .. image:: /images/en/Mask-displayMode.jpg

 Mask display mode is good if you are interested in seeing the various transparency levels for your selection.
-For example, you can create a selection with a gradient.
+For example, when you have a selection with very soft edges due using feathering.

+.. versionchanged:: 4.2

+    Mask mode is activated as well when a selection mask is the active layer so you can see the different selection levels.

 Global Selection Mask (Painting a Selection)
 --------------------------------------------